nbahador/Quality_Assurance/README.md

 ---

-## <a id="how-can-duplicates-be-identified-in-a-database-table-using-sql"></a>How can duplicates be identified in a database table using SQL?
+## How can duplicates be identified in a database table using SQL?

 > **To identify duplicates in a database table:**
 >